 Step-by-step diagnosis and fixes

 - Reinsert the emergency key: Slide the metal emergency key back into its slot until it clicks and is fully seated.
+This ensures it won't fall out and is ready for manual use if ever needed.

 - Test functionality: Stand near your 2019 Toyota Highlander and test all the key fob buttons (lock, unlock, panic, trunk release if applicable).
 You should notice an immediate improvement in response and range.
+If the vehicle has push-button start, try starting it without pressing the fob against the button to confirm full functionality.

 Repair options and cost factors